Porozina: History

-The church was victim of many robberies, and it was almost burnt to the ground in the 16th century.
-Remarkably, it withstood all those perils and it stands well preserved even today.
+The church was the victim of many robberies, and it was almost burnt to the ground in the 16th century.
+Remarkably, it withstood all those perils and stands well-preserved today.
 Among its many distinct features are Glagolitic inscriptions on its walls.

 Geography

 The settlement is situated in a cove on the north of the island.
 The cove offers good natural protection from all the winds, so this spot was the only one suitable for docking from time immemorial.